orstavik/JoiComponents/book/chapter2/Pattern_StaticSettings.md

 and creates a more transparent structure as the developer knows that all instances of an element will share the same settings.

+> ATT!!
+Do **NOT** change the StaticSetting runtime.
+Mixin developers expect that StaticSettings never change.

 ## Example: `LongpressSettingsMixin`

 When implementing a `longpress` gesture mixin, we might likely need to control: